-— Sensei, why is this tea called Laughing Buddha?
+— Shifu, why is this tea called Laughing Buddha?

-Gushu is one of the most desired tea types globally, with tea enthusiasts going out of their way to acquire some.
+GuShu (古树) is one of the most desired tea types globally, with tea enthusiasts going out of their way to acquire some.
 Especially if it's particularly ancient.
-Gushu means ancient tea tree, and Gushu tea is made from older tea trees aged 200 years and up.
+GuShu means ancient tea tree, and GuShu tea is made from older tea trees aged 100 years and up.

-It is said that ancient tea trees have energy (cha qi), like no other.
-The deep-rooted bushes inherit all the minerals, nutrients, and of course, energy that the sacred tea-growing land of Yunnan has to offer.
+It is said that ancient tea trees have energy (茶气 – Chá Qì), like no other.
+The tea bushes in large-scale production have a shallow root system that only reaches through to the upper levels of the soil.
+The ancient trees have a vertical, well-developed root system with a central root.
+It goes deep into the ground, absorbing all the minerals, nutrients, and energy that the sacred tea-growing land of Yunnan has to offer.
 We invite you to try our Laughing Buddha to experience its effects for yourself.

 212℉ / 100℃